This space warp modifier was created because of the need for more flexible and intuitive wind force inside the 3ds max.

 Frequency - Value greater than 0.0 will cause turbulence to change over time.
 Smaller value will produce slowly changing turbulence.

 Scale - Turbulent noise scale.
-Small values will produce smoother noise pattern.
+Bigger values will produce smoother noise pattern.

 Type - FumeFX Wind supports several falloff types.